yogthos/clj-rss/README.md

 `channel-xml` function which accepts a map of channel tags followed by 0 or more items and outputs an XML string.
 Each item must be a map of valid RSS tags.
-Following characters in the Content of :description and :title tags will be escaped: <, &, >
-pubDate and lastBuildDate must be instances of java.util.Date
+Following characters in the content of :description and :title tags will be escaped: <, &, >, " pubDate and lastBuildDate must be instances of java.util.Date

 If you need to get the data in a structured format use `channel` instead.